anoyori/anoyori/README.md

 # Hi there 👋

-## I'm Amanda, a Java Devoloper Student.
+## My name is Amanda.
+I'm Brazilian and a Java Devoloper Student.

 ## Connect with me: